 This is one of the top musical events in Israel.
 Dozens of international and local jazz ensembles perform during the festival in various locations around the city.
 Booking tickets is required.

 When?
-Every year on November.
+Every year in November.
 Check the dates on the festival’s website.

 Watch this video by Lenny Sendersky:

 If you love beer, you’ll love this festival.
-A huge stage is built next to Mall HaYam and local musicians come to perform in front of the excited audience.
-And next to the stage, there are dozens of beer stands, where you can taste a variety of beers (at a price, of course).
+A huge stage is built next to Mall HaYam, and local musicians come to perform in front of the excited audience.
+Next to the stage are dozens of beer stands, where you can taste a variety of beers (at extra cost, of course).